School libraries work! Explore these research-based frameworks, recommendations, and support for school library programs at your child’s school.

 - A South Carolina study commissioned by the South Carolina Association of School Librarians revealed that students were more likely to show strengths and less likely to show weaknesses on writing standards if their school libraries were staffed with a full-time librarian plus a full or part-time assistant.

-Images and information shared with Scholastic’s written permission.
+Information is shared with Scholastic’s written permission.